A Firsthand Account on the Importance of Education for Law Enforcement

 Why do you believe education is imporant for law enforcement professionals today?

 Since I started in law enforcement 28 years ago, the profession has really evolved.
 The profession has changed dramatically and is now asking more of individuals when it comes to education.
 Law enforcement professionals today need to have all those education intangibles that a college student has, not the least of which is an inclination for continued learning.

-Even in my 28th year I find myself attending different classes to stay up to speed with all the issues affecting the law enforcement profession.
+Even now I find myself attending different classes to stay up to speed with all the issues affecting the law enforcement profession.
 Education today is essential — if you want to be successful in this profession, I don’t think skipping college is an option anymore.
 And if you have any aspirations to promote into a formal leadership role, a master’s degree is a no-brainer.
 There are too many things that are impacting our profession – not only the internal politics of government, but outside influences like technology, economy, community relations.
 I’m doing some things today in my job I had no idea I would be doing as a captain, especially in the area of technology.
 I had to learn those things.
 If you have obtained a formal degree you are better able to cope and handle the challenges that you will face as a leader in an organization.